heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Cp_Temp.png" alt="How does Cp affect temperature" title="How does Cp affect temperature" />

-#### With MSE values at 219.76 and 214.48 are really high and tell me that we wont get a very good line of fit.
+#### With MSE values at 219.76 and 214.48 which are really high and tell me that we wont get a very good line of fit.
 #### our p value is = .475 which is above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the Cp Index and Average Temperature.